Azimuthal correlations of prompt D mesons with charged particles in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results

 The averaged azimuthal-correlation functions of the $\Dzero$, $\Dplus$, and $\Dstar$ mesons with associated particles in \pp and \pPb collision systems are compared, after baseline subtraction, in Fig.~\ref{fig:ppvspPb_dPhi}, for four D-meson transverse momentum ranges, ${3 < \ptD < 5}$~\GeVc, ${5 < \ptD < 8}$~\GeVc, ${8 < \ptD < 16}$~\GeVc, and ${16 < \ptD < 24}$~\GeVc.
 The functions are presented for $\ptass > 0.3$~\GeVc as well as for three sub-ranges, $0.3 < \ptass < 1$~\GeVc, $1 < \ptass < 2$~\GeVc, and $2 < \ptass < 3$~\GeVc.
 The qualitative shape of the correlation function and the evolution of the near- and away-side peaks with trigger and associated particle $\pt$ are consistent within uncertainties in the two collision systems.
 In particular, an increase of the height of the near-side correlation peak is observed for increasing values of the D-meson \pt.
 This reflects the production of a higher number of particles in the jet accompanying the fragmenting charm quark, when the energy of the latter increases.
 A similar, though milder, effect can be observed also for the away-side peak.

 A more quantitative comparison of the near- and away-side peak features and $\pt$ evolution in the two collision systems can be obtained by fitting the azimuthal-correlation functions and evaluating the peak yields and widths, as it was explained in Sec.~\ref{sec:Analysis}.
 Figure~\ref{fig:ppvspPb_NS} compares these observables for the near-side correlation peaks in \pp and \pPb collisions, as a function of the D-meson $\pt$, for $\ptass > 0.3$~\GeVc and in three $\ptass$ sub-ranges.
 For both yields and widths, the values measured in the two collision systems are in agreement.
-The increase of associated particle production inside the near-side peak with $\ptD$, qualitatively observed in Fig.~\ref{fig:ppvspPb_dPhi}, is present for all the associated particle $\ptass$ intervals, and is similar in the two collision systems.
+The increase of associated particle production inside the near-side peak with $\ptD$, qualitatively observed in Fig.~\ref{fig:ppvspPb_dPhi}, is present for all the associated particle $\pt$ intervals, and is similar in the two collision systems.
 A tendency for a narrowing of the near-side peak with increasing $\ptD$ is also observed in most of the $\pt$ ranges, though a flat behaviour cannot be excluded with the current uncertainties.

-The away-side peak yields and widths measured in \pp and \pPb collisions are compared in Fig.~\ref{fig:ppvspPb_AS} as a function of the D-meson $\ptD$, with the common associated-particle $\ptass$ ranges analysed.
+The away-side peak yields and widths measured in \pp and \pPb collisions are compared in Fig.~\ref{fig:ppvspPb_AS} as a function of the D-meson $\pt$, with the common associated-particle $\pt$ ranges analysed.
 For \pp collisions, specific kinematic regions where the $\chi^2/$ndf of the fit was much larger than unity, or where the uncertainties on the peak observables were larger than 100\%, were excluded from the results.
 As in the near-side analysis, the away-side yields show an increasing trend with $\ptD$, and overall have similar values in the two collision systems.
 In the intermediate D-meson transverse momentum range, there is a hint for larger yields in \pPb than in \pp, but not a statistically significant one (about 2.2$\sigma$ for the combined range $5 < \ptD < 16$~\GeVc for all $\ptass$ ranges).
 The away-side peak widths show consistent values in \pp and \pPb collisions in all kinematic ranges.
-No significant impact from cold-nuclear-matter effects on the fragmentation of charm quarks appears from the comparison of the results in the two collision systems, within the current precision of the measurements.
+No significant impact from cold-nuclear-matter effects on the fragmentation and hadronisation of charm quarks appears from the comparison of the results in the two collision systems, within the current precision of the measurements.
+This result complements the observation, emerged from the measurements reported in Refs.~\cite{Acharya:2019mno,Adam:2015qda}, that cold-nuclear-matter effects have a small impact on the production of charm quarks at midrapidity in \pPb collisions.